Last updated: 13 April 2026

 - You already have in-house legal resources or retained hospitality solicitors handling lease matters

-Cost-benefit analysis: a single successful rent review challenge saves between £3,000 and £15,000 annually depending on your property values and local market rates.
+Here’s the cost-benefit: a single successful rent review challenge saves between £3,000 and £15,000 annually depending on your property values and local market rates.
 For a multi-unit operator running four pubs, a single negotiation leverage can easily repay annual ALMR fees within months.

 How ALMR Compares to Other Industry Bodies